 EDUC 771......
-K-8 READING & WRITING ASSESSMENT PRACTICUM........3 CREDITS
+K-8 READING & WRITING ASSESSMENT PRACTICUM.......3 CREDITS

-Enrollment is by permission of the Graduate Office only.
+This course is by permission only through formal application.
 Prerequisites: EDUC 762, 764, & 765

-This course is designed for Endorsement Candidates to gain an in-depth application of the reading and writing assessments used in the K-8 classroom setting.
+Designed to provide in-depth knowledge of the reading and writing assessments used in the K-8 classroom setting.
 Topics will include research-based strategies, classroom accommodations, designing instruction, classroom environment, assessment, and data analysis.
-The course shall include a 50-hour practicum to enhance the learned skills and knowledge base.
-The Practicum will also provide the Endorsement Candidate with a teaching experience that includes working with a Collaborating Teacher who will guide, mentor, and discuss best instructional practices in the classroom.
-The approved Collaborating Teacher must hold the K-8 Reading endorsement on their Iowa teaching license and will provide an assessment of the work done by the Endorsement Candidate.
-The educator will maintain a log and provide evidence through self-assessment and critical examination of their work in relation to course objectives and standards.
+A 20 hour practicum is included to enhance the learned skills and knowledge base.
+The practicum will also provide a teaching experience that includes working with an appropriately qualified collaborating teacher who will guide, mentor, and discuss best instructional practices in the classroom.